vrothberg/vgrep/docs/vgrep.1.md

 Note that `vgrep` does not allow for searching and opening files at the same time.
 For instance, `vgrep --show=files text` should be split in two commands: `vgrep text` and `vgrep --show=files`.

+### IDE Support

+Note that if you run `vgrep` inside a terminal of VSCode or Goland, the format of listed files changes to "$PATH:$LINE" to allow for opening the matches in the editor via a simple mouse click.

 ## Interactive Shell

 Once vgreped, you can perform certain operations on the results such as limiting the range of indexed matches, listing matching files and directories and more.